j-gold77/FarmGame/README.md

 Instructions:
 To run this program, execute the provided executable jar file called "FarmGame.jar".
 If the above does not work, use an IDE such as Eclipse and create a new project in the directory called "FarmGame".
+Then run the Driver.java file found in FarmGame/src/executor/driver.java The test cases can also be executed through an IDE such as Eclipse, all the files that relate to testing can be found in the FarmGame/src/test folder.
-The test cases can also be executed through an IDE such as Eclipse, all the files that relate to testing can be found in the FarmGame/src/test folder.
+If none of the above works, sample execution of each level is provided in .txt files, found in the Sample Output folder.
-If none of the above works, sample execution of each level is provided in .txt files.
+Most of the game functionality and programming principles are demonstrated and tested in the levels found in the sample output.
 --------------------------------------------------------------------------------------------
 File Structure:
 All the source code is found inside "FarmGame/src"